-SHARP Literacy Classroom Guide: Create Art with Code
+Part Time SHARP Literacy Classroom Guide: Design Through Code

 SHARP Literacy Guides (SLGs) play a critical and integral role in the success of the SHARP Literacy program.
 Each SLG facilitates learning activities for students (grades K4-5th) for approximately one hour, utilizing the SHARP program materials, art images and artifacts.
 Currently, SLGs are needed for Waukesha County, but opportunities in Milwaukee County may come up in the future.
-Additionally, SLGs for the Create Art with Code program must demonstrate ease in using technology as a learning tool as well as an ability to instruct both elementary students and their classroom teachers in basic coding skills through computer-based and hands-on interactive workshops.
+Additionally, SLGs for the Design Through Code program must demonstrate ease in using technology as a learning tool as well as an ability to instruct both elementary students and their classroom teachers in basic coding skills through computer-based and hands-on interactive workshops.
 This program is heavily rooted in the website https://code.org/, familiarity with this platform would be beneficial.

 PRIMARY FUNCTIONS AND RESPONSIBILITIES

 - Engage students in a manner that reflects cultural awareness, competence, and facilitates meaningful and relevant learning, building upon students’ experiences and understandings.

 - Involve students during the workshop in ways that reflect the Common Core State Standards, e.g., inquiry-based questions, active engagement, creative thinking, and experiential learning.

 - Modify/differentiate the workshop based on the needs and experiences of the SHARP students.

 - Facilitate learning for one hour utilizing the SHARP program materials.
 Images, artifacts, arts integration projects, and computer-based lessons will also be used to reinforce the SHARP curricular concepts.

 - Schedule individual school workshops with all assigned teachers in a timely manner, communicating with both schools and SHARP Literacy staff as schedules are updated.